How to Look After Your Hands and Wrists In Muay Thai

 Use gloves with solid wrist protection

-Gloves which low-quality padding and foam are more likely to deteriorate quickly, thereby reducing their ability to protect your knuckles.
+Gloves with low-quality padding and foam are more likely to deteriorate quickly, thereby reducing their ability to protect your knuckles.
 In addition, low quality hook-and-loop or laces reduces their potential to secure your wrists.
 Therefore, look for gloves that have a decent sized wrist coverage with a securing function that fits tightly.
+Primo Fightwear gloves have a one of the longest cuffs available amongst Muay Thai brands.
 The padding should provide some stubborn resistance when you push down on it and it should be throughout the gloves (except on the underside, although some gloves have a padded section on the underside along the outer part of the hand to help block kicks with your hands).

 Be careful how you hit pads and bags

-Proper technique helps to massively reduce the likelihood of injury and enables you to strike surfaces at top power with confidence.
-Conversely, striking pads at top power without proper technique is an easy way to get injured.
+Proper technique helps significantly reduce the likelihood of injury and enables you to strike surfaces at top power with confidence.
+Conversely, striking Thai pads at top power without proper technique is an easy way to get injured, especially if it's your first time hitting the pads.
 If you don't ensure the proper angle of your wrists and the proper connection on you knuckles, it's easy to cause damage.
-Therefore, you need to make the effort to learn proper technique as it not only makes you better at Muay Thai overall but also reduces the likelihood of injury.
+Therefore, it is important to learn proper technique when practicing martial arts, as it not only makes you better overall but also reduces the likelihood of injury.
 This point is applicable to all types of strikes but especially so for boxing given the point above about how fragile and bone dense your hands are.

 Strengthen your hands and wrists with equipment